-- Level 1: Student is unable to use the pattern(s) that have been taught. - Level 2: Student is able to use the patterns that have been taught with teacher help. - Level 3: Student is able to use the patterns that have been taught independently most of the time. - Level 4: Student is able to use the patterns that have been taught independently and with ease.
+- Level 1: Student is unable to understand the patterns that have been discussed. - Level 2: Student shows understanding of the patterns that have been discussed. - Level 3: Student understands and uses the patterns that have been discussed. - Level 4: Student understands and uses the patterns that have been discussed independently and with ease.